lunarring/tac/README.md

 # Test-driven Agentic Chains

-Test-driven AI Chains combines the methodical approach of test-driven development with blockchain-style verification mechanisms, creating a robust framework where AI systems are developed and validated through continuous empirical testing while maintaining a secure, transparent record of their evolution and performance.
+Test-driven Agentic Chains combines the methodical approach of test-driven development with blockchain-inspired interlinking mechanisms, creating a robust framework where AI systems are developed and validated through continuous empirical testing while maintaining a secure, transparent record of their evolution and performance.

 ## Usage